-A sculptural installation of movable outdoor seating units, designed by Cornell faculty members and made from 3D-printed concrete, will be functional playthings for visitors to Socrates Sculpture Park in Queens starting July 12.
+A sculptural installation of movable outdoor seating units, designed by Cornell faculty members and made from 3D-printed concrete, will be functional playthings for visitors to Socrates Sculpture Park in Queens from July 12 to Sept.
+3.

 The “RRRolling Stones” seating system was created by HANNAH, the experimental design practice of assistant professors of architecture Leslie Lok and Sasa Zivkovic.
 The project is the winning entry in the Architectural League of New York’s Folly/Function 2018 competition.